 The UK Human Rights Blog aims to provide a free, comprehensive and balanced legal update service.
 Our intention is not to campaign on any particular issue, but rather to present both sides of the argument on issues which are often highly controversial.

-In its first year, the blog was shortlisted for the Justice Human Rights Awards 2010,has been nominated for a Halsbury’s Legal Award and is now attracting around 100,000 page views per month.
-The blog also has thousands of subscribers across email, Facebook and Twitter and is regularly acclaimed by legal commentators and read by leading lights in the human rights community.
+In its first year, the blog was shortlisted for the Justice Human Rights Awards 2010,has been nominated for a Halsbury’s Legal Award and attracts up to 100,000 page views per month.
+The blog also has over 75,000 subscribers across email, Facebook and Twitter and is regularly acclaimed by legal commentators and read by leading lights in the human rights community.

 For 15 years, 1 Crown Office Row, the Chambers of Philip Havers QC, have run the widely acclaimed free Human Rights Update service.
 If you like the Blog, please do subscribe to our regular email updates.
 We would welcome your comments on any aspect of the site.